vectorgrp/XCPlite/docs/TECHNICAL.md

 - XcpUnlockCalSeg
 - XcpWriteCalSeg

-Creation of calibration segments by the application is lock-free, but not wait-free (there is a CAS loop for a bump memory allocator)
+Creation and registration of calibration segments by the application

 - XcpCreateCalSeg
 - XcpCreateCalBlk
 - XcpCreateCalSegPreloaded

-Registration of a calibration segment is protected by a mutex, so it is thread safe, but not lock free.
+Creation or check for existence is lock-free, but not wait-free (there is a CAS loop for a bump memory allocator) The registration of a new calibration segment is protected by a mutex.
 Duplicate names are not allowed, in this case the registration just returns the existing segment.
-Registration is required, because the calibration server needs operations that iterate over all calibration segments:
+Registration is required in XCPlite, because the calibration server and A2L generation need operations that iterate over all calibration segments:

-The XCP operations are:
+The calibration server operations needed to implement XCP are:
 - XcpGetSegInfo
 - XcpGetSegPageInfo
 - XcpCalSegGetCalPage